 This increased federal and state scrutiny has resulted in a complex regulatory framework affecting all sectors of postsecondary education which significantly impacts the administration of every college and university, from long-term strategic planning to day-to-day operations.
 Such a highly-regulated environment demands careful assessment and monitoring of internal risks and compliance.
 These changes also highlight the need for close monitoring of legislative and regulatory actions at the federal and state levels and a positive working relationship with the relevant regulatory agencies.

 As an education law firm in Washington, DC, attorneys at professionals at Powers Pyles Sutter & Verville work closely with educational institutions across the United States and abroad.
 Our clients include private nonprofit colleges and universities, public institutions of higher education, privately owned and publicly traded schools and school systems, secondary school systems, private equity firms, lenders, service providers and others active in postsecondary education.
 We advise our clients on matters pertaining to student financial aid and other areas of federal regulatory compliance, program review and audit resolution, accreditation compliance and proceedings, state licensure and approval requirements and proceedings, institutional substantive changes, financial responsibility concerns, mergers and acquisitions, administrative and judicial litigation, including False Claims Act and consumer protection matters, risk assessment and government relations.

-Powers has extensive, successful and recent experience advising clients in connection with:
+Powers, an education law firm, has extensive and successful experience advising clients in connection with: